-To this end, not only does the company design and manufacture sophisticated electric vehicles, it also designs and builds some of the world’s largest energy storage as well as solar energy generation systems.
+To this end, not only does the company design and manufacture sophisticated electric vehicles, it also designs and builds some of the world’s largest energy storage and solar energy generation systems.

 On the surface, the company’s revenue source may seem diversified.
-In reality, Tesla has been dominated by a single revenue stream all these years, and that dominant revenue stream has been none other than the automotive sales revenue.
+In reality, Tesla has been dominated by a single revenue stream all these years, and that dominant revenue stream has been nothing more than the automotive sales revenue.

 The following snapshot illustrates the company’s business units and their respective revenue streams:

-As shown in the snapshot above, Tesla’s automotive sales revenue is comprised of revenue streams from multiple segments such as new vehicle deliveries, revenue recognized from the use of Supercharger network and the sales of regulatory credits.
+As shown in the snapshot above, Tesla’s automotive sales revenue is comprised of revenue streams from multiple segments, including new vehicle deliveries, revenue recognized from the use of Supercharger network and the sales of regulatory credits.

 Let’s dive in!

-The chart above illustrates Tesla’s quarterly automotive sales revenue from 2015 to 2020.
+The chart above illustrates Tesla’s quarterly automotive sales revenue for the period from 2015 to 2020.

-Over the past 5 years, Tesla’s automotive sales revenue has been on an uptrend, rising significantly from $1 billion in 2015 to $5 billion in 2020 on a quarterly basis.
+Over the past 6 years, Tesla’s automotive sales revenue has been on an explosive growth, reaching as much as $9 billion in 4Q 2020 on a quarterly basis.

-Tesla posted automotive sales of nearly $5 billion in 2Q 2020 which represents a sequential growth rate of 0.5% or -5% on a comparable basis.
+In the latest quarter of 2020 Q4, Tesla posted automotive sales of $9 billion, representing a sequential growth rate of 23% or 47% on a comparable basis.

-From a trailing 12-months (TTM) perspective, the uptrend of the automotive sales revenue is even more obvious.
+From a trailing 12-month (TTM) perspective, the uptrend of Tesla’s automotive sales revenue is even more obvious.

-As of 2020 Q2, Tesla’s automotive sales revenue reached $21.1 billion on a TTM basis, one of the highest reported since 2015.
+As of 2020 Q4, Tesla’s automotive sales revenue reached more than $26 billion on a TTM basis, a new high for the company.

 Tesla’s Automotive Sales Gross Margin (Quarterly)

-In terms of gross margin, the figure improved dramatically to 24.4% in Q2 2020, a nearly 40% improvement over the quarter a year ago.
+In terms of gross margin, the figure improved dramatically to 23% in Q4 2020, an 8% improvement over the same quarter a year ago.

 Tesla’s Automotive Sales Gross Margin (TTM)

-From a TTM standpoint, the automotive sales gross margin displayed a similar uptrend, improving from 17.6% in 2Q18 to 22.9% in the latest quarter.
+From a TTM standpoint, the automotive sales gross margin displayed a similar uptrend, improving from 17.6% in 2Q18 to nearly 25% in the latest quarter of 2020 Q4.

 Despite the COVID-19 outbreak, Tesla’s automotive sales revenue gross margin remained unbreakable and even thrived, kudos to the executive team in the company for being able to successfully cut costs and streamline production.